 Of course, all of these activities are generalized and it is obvious that depending on your business model, the task list will be adjusted in one way or another.

 What You Need to Look for in a Salesforce Admin

-Now that we’ve covered general responsibilities of a typical Salesforce administrator, we can look at how you should pick the right person for this job.
+Now that we’ve covered the general responsibilities of a typical Salesforce administrator, we can look at how you should pick the right person for this job.
 First, let’s start with simple and discuss what NOT to do.

 - Don’t pick a member of your IT department.
 This is the most typical mistake that organizations make when implementing CRM.
 Sure, the CRM is a technology and your IT people will most definitely be able to manage it from a technical side.
 However, your administrator has to be very familiar with your sales cycle and the team who runs sales.
 Non-techy people can go through the Salesforce admin certification guide and be fully trained to manage the CRM.
 The role of an admin is less about coding and more about facilitating the needs of your marketing and sales departments.

 - Don’t make it a team responsibility.
 If everyone is in charge then no one is responsible.
 Salesforce is a complex environment that has to be centralized around a single vision.
 Otherwise, you risk throwing your platform and therefore your entire business workflow off the rails in hopes that it’ll find a way.
 Quick tip – it will not.

 - Don’t give it to your top sales reps.
 They, most probably, will not be good at administering the system.
 Working with people and working with cloud databases are two vastly different things.
 The set of skills required to become a successful Salesforce administrator is very rarely correlated with one of a salesperson.
 Besides, your top sales reps are probably needed elsewhere.

 So, if those seemingly logical options are not valid, who should you pick for a position of a successful administrator?
-Here are the 5 must-have characteristics of your Salesforce admin.
+Here are the 8 must-have characteristics of your Salesforce admin: